 I can’t control everything my daughter listens to or sees on YouTube (it would be impossible to police what she is doing all of the time), but I’m glad we can talk about it.
 I know she still listens to many different kinds of music, but my hope is that she’s learning to think for herself about what is appropriate for her and what is not.

 My goal for her is to be able to discern what and how much of something is good for her to hear or see or do.
 Of course, she needs my guidance and support right now, so I am trying to keep an open dialogue with her.
 For more on this check out my post The #1 Parenting Tip for Talking to Kids About YouTube.
 But when I’m not there, I’m trying to give her tools to help her make the right choices.

 For instance, we have what we call the gut test.
 If you get that funny feeling in your stomach/gut like you might be seeing, hearing, or doing something sketchy, you probably are and should stop., i.e. close the computer, turn off the phone, and/or tell your friends no.

 As far as NF is concerned, I was reminded how much I admire those who take faith and hope to people on the outside of Christianity.
 People who aren’t always reached in traditional ways.

-In a future post, I’m super excited to tell you about our trip to NF’s Therapy Session Concert in Chicago.
+I was able to take my daughter and nephew to NF’s Therapy Session Concert in Chicago.
 I was wowed by the NF experience and it was awesome to take my daughter to her first concert.